ec-europa/toolkit/includes/phing/README.md

 conditional properties.
 3. **directories.xml**: Create needed directories to optimize builds.

-After loading these three files it also loads the project build file that allows overriding any targets defined by this toolkit.
+> After loading these three files it also loads the project build file
+> through the boostrap.xml itself that allows overriding any targets
+> defined by this toolkit.

 ### Help
 The help build files contain helper targets.
 They are split up per category.
-If a target does not belong to a category it will be defined in the help.xml itself.
 Current catgorized build files are:

 1. **deprecated.xml**: contains a mapping of subsite-starterkit to toolkit targets.
 2. **docker.xml**: contains phing targets to manage docker containers.
-This functionality is not supported yet and is purely experimental.
+(experimental!)
 3. **drush.xml**: contains drush helper targets that help manage your Drupal installation.
 4. **toolkit.xml**: targets related to setup and configuration of the toolkit.

+> If a target does not belong to a category it will be defined in the
+> help.xml file itself.

+### Project
+These are the main build targets used to create the codebase and install projects.
+There are three project types:

+1. **theme.xml**: builds themes like ec_europa and places
+2. **platform.xml**: builds the platform if a profiles folder is detected.
+3. **subsite.xml**: builds subsites within the platform.

+> The platform.xml and subsite.xml are loaded conditionally depending on
+> what type of project is being used.
+Any targets that are used by
+> multiple project types are defined in the project.xml file itself.